tpluscode/tpluscode.github.io/source/_posts/2015-01-27-hateoas-as-if-you-meant-it.markdown

 With Linked Data the URI is king.
 If you accept the fact that your resource is identified by the address `http://example.com/users/10`, there will be little incentive to unnecessarily transform it.
-Of course in real-life web application one would prefer `http://example.com/app/#!/users/10` over an ugly slug `http://example.com/app/#!/http://example.com/users/10`.
+Of course in real-life web application one would prefer `http://example.com/app/#!/users/10` over an ugly slug similar to `http://example.com/app/#!/http://example.com/users/10`.
 Still this is not only browser-specific and originally a solution for handling history in single-page applications but actually completely optional.
 A hypermedia-driven web app can happily work without any routing and browser history management.
-Granted it may be unfriendly and not bookmarkable beyond the entry point, __it will still work__.
+Granted it may be unfriendly and not bookmarkable beyond the entry point, but __it will still work__.

 ## Further read